New Year, New Casita

-‘Accessory Dwelling Unit’ (or ADU for short) is the latest catchphrase in Austin – the city’s recently passed ordinance relaxes building restrictions related to these backyard casitas.
-At the November 2015 Council meeting, the following changes to the ADU regulations were approved:
+‘Accessory Dwelling Unit’ (or ADU for short) is the latest catchphrase in Austin – the city’s current ordinance relaxes building restrictions related to these backyard casitas.
+In 2016, the following changes to the ADU regulations were approved:

-What I love about this news is that it will encourage the development of small-scaled architecture and occupant longevity in central Austin properties.
+This development tool has encouraged small-scale architecture and occupant longevity in central Austin properties.
 The accessory buildings we’ve designed have been variously used for occasional out-of town guests, elderly housing, studio or work space, music recording, therapy sessions, map storage, bicycle garage, printing press and photography.

 The Zilker Hideaway has a 547 sf bike garage / workshop with 563 sf upstairs, and contains one bedroom, full bath, breakfast bar, living area, and desk nook.